Half-time review

 • a text reflecting upon ethical considerations

-The iThenticate report is not included in the documents sent to the half-time committee, but the doctoral student must be prepared to answer questions from the committee regarding scientific writing and plagiarism.
+The iThenticate report is not included in the documents the doctoral student sends to the half-time committee, but the doctoral student must be prepared to answer questions from the committee regarding scientific writing.

 Half-time committee